dimir/zabbix-extensions/frontend/modules/customitems/README.md

+Important!
+This module should be working on Zabbix 6.4 and later.

 This module demonstrates how to create a web page where you want to display hosts/items in a different view.
 In detail, here you can see how to:

   - add new menu element that will point to the new page